 The date represents 21st February 1952, when four young students were killed in Dhaka, the capital of Bangladesh, because of Bengali and Urdu language controversy.

 Languages are the most powerful ways to preserve and develop culture and to promote it all across the world.
 Because of this unfortunate incident, International Mother Language Day is celebrated all over the world.
 However, it is a public holiday in Bangladesh.

 UNESCO has been celebrating International Mother Language Day for nearly 20 years.
-They aim of preserv linguistic diversity and promote mother tongue-based multilingual education.
+They aim to preserve linguistic diversity and promote mother tongue-based multilingual education.

 Progress is being made in mother tongue-based multilingual education.
-There is growing understanding of its importance, particularly in early schooling.
+People are beginning to understand it’s importance, particularly in early schooling.
 There is also more commitment to its development in public life.